mlml/autovot/README.md

 * **Tutorial example data:**
 	* `examples/data/` contains the .wav and .TextGrid files used for training and testing, as well as `makeConfigFiles.sh`, a helper script used to generate file lists.
 		* **Note:** This data contains short utterances with one VOT window per file.
 Future versions will contain examples with longer files and more instances of VOT per file.
+		* The TextGrids contain 3 tiers, one of which will be used by autovot.
+The tiers are `phones`, `words`, and `vot`.
+The `vot` tier contains manually aligned VOT intervals that are labeled "vot"
 	* `examples/experiments/` is currently empty and will be used to store file lists, feature files, and classifers generated in the tutorial.
 * **Example classifiers:** `examples/models/` contains three pre-trained classifiers that the user may use if they do not wish to provide their own training data.
 All example classifiers were used in [Sonderegger & Keshet (2012)](#howtocite) and correspond to the Big Brother and PGWords datasets in that paper:
 	* *Big Brother:* `bb_jasa.classifier`'s are trained on conversational British speech.
 Word-initial voiceless stops were included in training.
 This classifier is best to use if working with *conversational speech*